SrinathS-Biomed/SrinathS-Biomed/README.md

-- 👋 Hi, I’m Srinath S
+- Hi, I’m Srinath S
-- 👀 I’m a software and hardware enthusiast
+- I’m a software and hardware enthusiast
-- 🌱 I’m currently learning a bachelor's degree in Biomedical Engineering
+- I’m currently learning a bachelor's degree in Biomedical Engineering
-- 💞️ I’m looking to collaborate on AI in Medicine
+- I’m looking to collaborate on AI in Medicine
-- 📫 How to reach me ... srinathsenthil42@gmail.com
+- You can reach me at srinathsenthil42@gmail.com
 - I've made some projects on my own to assist medical professionals, like
 - IOT based real time heart rate measurement,
 - IR based non invasive blood glucose measurement,